Arrows A19: Race history

 The A19 proved to be quite unreliable throughout the season, particularly in the first few Grands Prix, culminating in an embarrassing simultaneous engine failure at the 1998 Spanish Grand Prix.
 However, the next race at Monaco proved the effectiveness of the chassis: on a circuit where engine power is not so vital, the cars were competitive and scored a double-points finish.
 Thereafter, the cars were too slow and unreliable to be serious contenders, although Diniz salvaged fifth place at the chaotic 1998 Belgian Grand Prix.
-During the same weekend, Salo destroyed his car during the Saturday practice session at Eau Rouge.
+During the same weekend, Salo destroyed his car during the Saturday practice session at Eau Rouge and wrote off another chassis in the multi-car pile-up at the start of the race.

 The poor performance of the Hart engine caused Tom Walkinshaw to look for an alternative.
 Discussions for a deal with Toyota came to nothing and with Barnard leaving in December and an attempted sale to Zakspeed falling through, Arrows were forced to soldier on in 1999.

 The team eventually finished a respectable seventh in the Constructors' Championship, with six points.

+Sponsorship and livery

+The A18 sported an all black livery.
+Lack of funds resulted in both Danka and Zepter sponsorships being terminated from the team.